Snshadow/go1.21-over-win7/README.md

 - https://github.com/golang/go/commit/a17d959debdb04cd550016a3501dd09d50cd62e7

-  This breaks in Windows 7 as an specific update(KB2533623) is required for LOAD_LIBRARY_SEARCH_SYSTEM32(0x800) flag to work.
+  This breaks in Windows 7 as a specific update(KB2533623) is required for LOAD_LIBRARY_SEARCH_SYSTEM32(0x800) flag to work.
 - https://github.com/golang/go/commit/693def151adff1af707d82d28f55dba81ceb08e1

   This breaks as ProcessPrng function does not exist in BCryptPrimitives.dll(the dll itself exists in Windows 7).

-To handle these, [Microsoft Detours](https://github.com/microsoft/Detours) project(imported as submodule) is used to create DLL for hooking procedures that causes the panic.
+To handle these, [Microsoft Detours](https://github.com/microsoft/Detours) project(imported as submodule) is used to create DLL for hooking procedures that cause the panic.

 1. Just remove the LOAD_LIBRARY_SEARCH_SYSTEM32 flag from LoadLibraryEx call.
 2. Use BCryptGenRandom like this in a following format to replace ProcessPrng(this may not ideal as BCryptGenRandom can return error unlike ProcessPrng).